simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-Looking at the code snippets above we can see that the simple name is not enough to be able to create an instance of a class via reflection.
+Looking at the code snippets above, we see that the simple name is not sufficient to create an instance of a class via reflection.
-Herefore we need to get the fully qualified name of the class, which is the package name and the simple name of the class.
-For refactoring reasons
-I do not wanted to store the package name for the event and aggregate types in the event table.
-As as workaround I have created a domain class configuration
-with two beans, the AggregateQualifiedNameProvider and the EventQualifiedNameProvider.
-The AggregateQualifiedNameProvider is used to get the fully qualified name
-of all classes implementing the AggregateRoot interface and the EventQualifiedNameProvider is used to get the fully qualified name of all classes implementing the Event interface.
+Therefore, we need the fully qualified name of the class, which consists of the package name and the simple name of the class.
+For reasons of refactoring, I didn't want to store the package name for the event and aggregate types in the event table.
+As a workaround, I created a domain class configuration with two beans, the *AggregateQualifiedNameProvider* and the *EventQualifiedNameProvider*.
+The *AggregateQualifiedNameProvider* is used to get the fully qualified name of all classes implementing the *AggregateRoot* interface and the *EventQualifiedNameProvider* is used to get the fully qualified name of all classes implementing the *Event* interface.
-The fully qualified name can then be retrieved by the simple name of the class.
+The fully qualified name can then be obtained from the simple name of the class.

 ```kotlin
 @Configuration